ESSD AutoPL disks decouple capacity from performance, allowing you to independently configure provisioned IOPS and performance burst.

 |

-In this example, a 100 GiB ESSD AutoPL data disk is purchased from the ECS console with 200 IOPS of provisioned performance.
-The performance burst feature is enabled by default.
+A 100 GiB ESSD AutoPL data disk with 200 provisioned IOPS.
+Performance burst is enabled by default.

 Scenario 1: Only IOPS bursts occur

-Assume that an IOPS burst of 8,000 occurs for 1 second.
-This burst exceeds the total baseline and provisioned performance.
-The total number of burst I/Os is 8,000.
-No performance burst fee is charged because the burst is within the free hourly quota of 100,000 I/Os.
+An IOPS burst occurs once for 1 second.
+The burst I/O exceeding baseline + provisioned performance is 8,000.
+The performance burst fee is 0 because the free quota of 100,000 I/Os per hour applies.

 Disk billing method